Once you imported all your wallets/exchanges, you should do a few checks to make sure the data is complete.

 Koinly tries to tag all the special transactions automatically using the tags:

-However, sometimes the data from the exchange/blockchain is ambiguous - in such cases, you need to find and tag those transactions manually - see our article on what are labels for more information on what each label does.
+However, sometimes the data from the exchange/blockchain is ambiguous - in such cases, you need to find and tag those transactions manually - see our article on what are tags for more information on what each tag does.

 6. Look for outliers